rovitotv/BuddyTablet/README.md

 # Raspberry Pi OS Setup

 We are going to use 32 bit of Raspberry Pi OS to make sure we can hardware accelerated Chrome and VLC.
-To start we are going to use Rasberry Pi OS to keep things simple with no special programming required.
+To start we are going to use Raspberry Pi OS to keep things simple with no special programming required.

 ## How to Run Programs Without Warning